If you’re busy and want to invest your money in the long term, you will love the best vanguard funds. They are cheaper.

 Therefore, before you start buying Vanguard funds, figure out whether you are a long term investor.
 In other words, don’t keep money in funds unless you plan on holding them for at least 5 years.

-The 8 Best Vanguard Funds to Buy Now for Long-Term Investments
+8 Best Vanguard Funds to Buy Now in 2021:

 - Minimum initial investment:$3000